olegkleiman/crib/lesson2/readme.md

 See [this discussion](https://gist.github.com/JadenGeller/ccc62c4316e8c225c259) about <code>unsafeBitCast</code>.
 The method registration itself happens in [JSContext.setObject](https://developer.apple.com/documentation/javascriptcore/jscontext/1451416-setobject).
 Needless to say that this technique works only for iOS.

 For <b>Java</b> under Android, native method exposition takes interesting forms.
 Firstly, [JavascriptInterface](https://developer.android.com/reference/android/webkit/JavascriptInterface) is ultimately exposes any method decorated with this attribute to JavaScript.
+It seems intended for use from WebView, but may have a broader client base.

 The most completed example of such injection comes with an imitation of NodeJS where the C++ node firstly instantiates V8 Engine and then adds the method to its context:
 ``` C++